turingschool/backend-curriculum-site/module2/lessons/factory_bot.md

 ## Learning Goals

-* Install and configure the FactoryGirl gem in a rails application.
+* Install and configure the FactoryBot gem in a rails application.
-* Understand the relationship between FactoryGirl and a test vs. development environment.
+* Understand the relationship between FactoryBot and a test vs. development environment.
-* Create a single object using FactoryGirl syntax and methods.
+* Create a single object using FactoryBot syntax and methods.
 * Create a relationship between two objects in a factory.

 ## Vocab
 * test data
 * factory
-*
+* dummy data

 ## Directions

-We'll be working with our existing Rails (`movie_mania`) application to refactor existing (and passing) tests to use FactoryGirl.
-This should give us plenty of comfort and agency to begin using FactoryGirl on our own in future applications.
+We'll be working with our existing Rails (`movie_mania`) application to refactor existing (and passing) tests to use FactoryBot.
+This should give us plenty of comfort and agency to begin using FactoryBot on our own in future applications.

 ## FactoryGirl Setup